 What is fabrication?

-The process of Fabrication involves construction of various components using a diverse range of materials, including metals, laminates, wood, and other solid surfaces, utilising one or more manufacturing techniques such as cutting, welding, machining, forming, and forging, are used to create the desired product.
+Fabrication is the process of constructing various components using a wide range of materials, including metals, laminates, wood, and other solid materials.
+Various manufacturing techniques, such as cutting, welding, machining, forming, and forging, are used to create the desired product.

-It is a critical process for manufacturers to ensure production of high-quality, finished products from raw materials or components.
-The process involves a range of techniques and equipment to transform the raw materials into the desired shape and size, before assembling them into the final product.
+It is a critical process for manufacturers to ensure the production of high-quality, finished products from raw materials or components.
+Fabrication is a process that uses a range of techniques and equipment to transform raw materials into the desired shape and size.
+These components are assembled into the final product.

 Types of fabrication: